On this page MSMS families will find the following information:

 PLEASE NOTE – Page 51 of our Family Handbook addresses consequences of incomplete service hours:

 Consistent with F.S.
 1002.33(10)(e)5, the parent volunteer contract is enforceable under Florida law, and failure of a parent or legal guardian to uphold or fulfill their responsibilities under said contract would be sufficient grounds for denial of admission to the school the following year.
 As a public school of choice, the May Sands Montessori School relies on a strong home-to-school connection for the success of its program.
-Failure on the part of the family to uphold the contract of commitment jeopardizes not only the school’s overall performance, but may affect the child’s educational potential as well.
-Families will be notified in writing of the consequence for nonfulfillment of the Contract of Commitment, which is placement of his/her child/children in the lottery drawing, to determine enrollment for the coming school year.
+Failure on the part of the family to uphold the contract of commitment jeopardizes not only the school’s overall performance but may affect the child’s educational potential as well.
+Families will be notified in writing of the consequence for nonfulfillment of the Contract of Commitment, which is the placement of his/her child/children in the lottery drawing, to determine enrollment for the coming school year.
 A parent or legal guardian may request benevolence from the Charter Board of Directors, who will address cases of hardship on a case-by-case basis.

 School Committee Information

-House & Grounds Committee: Craig Reynolds, committee chair
+House & Grounds Committee: Craig Reynolds, Chair

-Planning & Development Committee: Eric Dickstein, committee chair
+Planning & Development Committee: Eric Dickstein, Chair

-Finance Committee: Chase Hurst, committee chair
+Finance Committee: Chase Hurst, Chair

-Community Cultivation Committee: Chairperson Needed
+Community Cultivation Committee: Elissa Bennett, Chair

-Enrichment & Aftercare Committee: Chairperson Needed
+Enrichment & Aftercare Committee: Christina Joy, Chair